-Workforce forecasting can bring many benefits to a business, including reducing the risk of staffing shortages, providing an understanding of your current staffing skill set, and streamlining your recruitment strategy based on your forecasted needs.
+Forecasting workforce management can bring many benefits to a business, including reducing the risk of staffing shortages, providing an understanding of your current staffing skill set, and streamlining your recruitment strategy based on your forecasted needs.
 According to the Society for HR Management: “There is now an approach for high-performance organizations to develop and sustain high-quality workforce planning programs and break down the traditional barriers to effective workforce planning.
-The organization must foster a data-driven planning culture and be willing to value the planning process as much as the actual plan.”
+The organization must foster a data-driven planning culture and be willing to value the workforce planning process as much as the actual plan.”

-Successful forecasting must be a collaborative effort between managers and forecasters.
-It’s up to a manager to supply sufficient data for the purpose of the forecasts.
+Successful forecasting workforce management must be a collaborative effort between managers and forecasters.
+A manager must supply sufficient data for the forecasts.
 Before that can be done, a forecasting method must be chosen.
-Harvard Business Review defines three basic forecasting types: qualitative, time series, and causal models.
-Once used primarily for sales forecasting, these techniques are being applied to forecast other factors like workforce requirements.
+Harvard Business Review defines three basic workforce forecasting types: qualitative, time series, and causal models.
+Once used primarily for sales forecasting, these techniques are applied to forecast factors like workforce requirements.

 Qualitative Forecasting